nuriel77/iri-playbook/README.md

 This playbook will install and configure and IOTA full node.

 It will:
+- Install and configure IOTA IRI full node
-- Install and configure iota-pm: a GUI to view/manage the full node
+- Install and configure iota-pm: a GUI to view/manage peers
 - Password protect iota-pm
 - Run iota-pm and IRI as systemd controlled processes (unprivileged users)
 - Configure firewalls